| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 = 544.3 m

-The practical experience at San Bruno was that there is a limit to the capabilites of Urban Fire Departments.
-Even when there is an army of immediately available emergency personnel and almost unlimited fire fighting equipment, the municipal water mains and their pumping systems limit the fire fighting capacity.
-Water bombers designed for fighting large forest fires are of considerable help.
-However, the standby costs of maintaining a dedicated fleet of large water bombers that are available and ready to fly at a moments notice are prohibitive in most jurisdictions.
-In this respect the residents of San Bruno were particularly fortunate that there were four suitable water bombers immediately available.
+The practical experience at San Bruno indicates that there is a limit to the capabilites of urban municipal fire departments.
+Even when there is an army of immediately available emergency personnel and almost unlimited municipal fire fighting equipment, the municipal water mains and their pumping systems limit the municipal fire fighting capacity.
+Water bombers designed for fighting large forest fires are of considerable help because they can combat secondary fires in the ring:

 JERSEY CITY, NEW JERSEY: